samducker/legend-state-workshop/slides/intro.md

 </div>

 <!--
-I started my career as a game developer, working on a Nintendo Wii game at EA Games -->
+I started my career as a game developer, working in C++ on a Nintendo Wii game at EA Games.
+I learned a lot about performance with the constrained processing of the Wii.
+-->

 ---